WebAssembly/gc/proposals/gc/wob/README.md

 ### Overview

-Wob is a typed mini-OO language in the style of C# and others.
+Wob is a typed mini-OO language in the style of C# and friends.
 It is meant to be representative for the most relevant problems that arise when compiling such languages.
+These arguably are:

+* generics
+* classes
+* safe downcasts
+* separate compilation

 To that end, Wob features: